fabriziosalmi/proxmox-lxc-autoscale/docs/lxc_model/README.md

 LXC AutoScale ML offers a suite of powerful features designed to enhance the management and performance of LXC containers:

-- **Anomaly Detection**: Uses an Isolation Forest model to detect abnormal resource usage patterns, identifying when a container's resource consumption deviates significantly from the norm.
+- **Anomaly Detection**: Utilizes an Isolation Forest model to detect abnormal resource usage patterns, identifying when a container's resource consumption deviates significantly from the norm.
 - **Automated Scaling**: Automatically adjusts CPU cores and RAM allocations based on current usage, predefined thresholds, and the machine learning model’s predictions, ensuring containers always have the right amount of resources.
-- **Confidence Score**: You can trigger scaling action if precise conditions are validated, saving the overall auto-scaling operations execution times.
+- **Confidence Score**: Includes a confidence score with each scaling suggestion, indicating the certainty of the scaling action.
+This helps in making informed decisions on whether to proceed with scaling.
-- **Customizable Parameters**: Allows for extensive customization of model parameters, scaling thresholds, and operational settings, enabling you to tailor the service to your specific environment.
+- **Customizable Parameters**: Offers extensive customization of model parameters, scaling thresholds, and operational settings, enabling you to tailor the service to your specific environment.
 - **Logging and Monitoring**: Provides detailed logs of operations and scaling decisions, with JSON logs that are easy to parse and analyze, facilitating in-depth monitoring and review.

 ---